 You will be able to see how well you are working toward your goals, giving you a reason to keep coming back to learn more.
 With a narrower focus, you will find it much easier to focus on the things you need to do.

-Words with a Purpose
+Focus on Learning Words with a Purpose

-Too often people learn words that really don’t help in conversation.
+Too often people learn words that really don’t help in a conversation.
 For example, if you are a lawyer, you really don’t need the vocabulary for a classroom.

-Be Smart in Your Study Habits
+Be Smart in Your Language Learning Study Habits

 The way you study plays a critical role in how successful you will be in learning the language.
 Know what learning style works best for you, then use it to your full advantage.
 Flashcards are great, but many people learn vocabulary in a way that is better suited for their particular learning style.